AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-configuration.md

 ### Specifying the Documents to Cache {#specifying-the-documents-to-cache}

 The `/rules` property controls which documents are cached according to the document path.
-Regardless of the /rules property, Dispatcher never caches a document in the following circumstances:
+Regardless of the `/rules` property, Dispatcher never caches a document in the following circumstances:

-* If the request URI contains a question mark ("?").
+* If the request URI contains a question mark (`?`).
-  This usually indicates a dynamic page, such as a search result that does not need to be cached.
+  * This usually indicates a dynamic page, such as a search result that does not need to be cached.
 * The file extension is missing.
-  The web server needs the extension to determine the document type (the MIME-type).
+  * The web server needs the extension to determine the document type (the MIME-type).
-* The authentication header is set (this can be configured)
+* The authentication header is set (this can be configured).
 * If the AEM instance responds with the following headers:

   * `no-cache`